Repeater Acceptable Use Policy (AUP) implemented by N4FV Trustee of W4WC

 Effective October 30th, 2017

 The Andrew Johnson ARC, acting through its designated Trustee and officers will have the final say on any repeater systems operation and/or user access, as allowed by the FCC.
 This Policy may be reviewed periodically and revised.
 Users are responsible for reading, understanding, and adhering to this Policy.
 Conduct on the repeaters will be governed by this Acceptable Use Policy.
-Questions may be sent to the Trustee email@example.com or Club President firstname.lastname@example.org.
+Questions may be sent to the Trustee firstname.lastname@example.org or Club President email@example.com.
+The trustee is the person responsible for W4WC to the FCC and therefore has the final say over all operations using W4WC repeaters or station’s operating under the W4WC callsign.
+Final decisions on policy is something that is not left upon members or officers to determine, only the trustee as he/she is the point of contact to the FCC.
+A trustee of a club license is a huge responsibility and should never be taken lightly.

 Amateur Radio Operators are required to be “self-policing”.
 Each user is expected to do this in two ways – by ensuring that their own conduct of operations is above reproach, and also exhorting and challenging other operators to use their best practice on the air.

 FCC Regulation 97.101(a) provides: “In all respects not specifically covered by FCC Rules each amateur station must be operated in accordance with good engineering and good amateur practice.
 Section 97.103(a) provides “The station licensee is responsible for the proper operation in accordance with the FCC Rules.”
 The ARRL booklet FCC Rules and Regulation for the Amateur Radio, 2014 edition, explains this Rule :